 Caroline Augusta’s marriage was also arranged, at age 16, to 26-year old Prince William of Württemberg.
 They wed on June 8, 1808 in Munich.
 Her husband regarded it as a purely political match and reportedly told Caroline that they were victims of politics.
 He avoided her as much as possible, and the marriage was never consummated.
 In 1814, once Napoleon’s abdication rendered the reason for the union moot, the marriage was annulled.
 This left Caroline, a devout Catholic, free to marry again without the threat of excommunication.

 Empress of Austria

 Caroline Augusta’s second match was also a political marriage, but a step up.
-On October 29, 1816, at the Church of St. Augustin in Vienna, she married Francis 1, Emperor of Austria and King of Hungary and Bohemia.
+On October 29, 1816, at the Church of St. Augustin in Vienna, she married Francis I, Emperor of Austria and King of Hungary and Bohemia.
 She was Francis’s fourth wife, and 24 years his junior.
 Having three times become a widower, Francis thought he deserved a younger wife.
-His brother, Grand Duke Ferdinand III of Tuscany was also vying for her hand.
+His brother, Grand Duke Ferdinand III of Tuscany, was also vying for Caroline Augusta’s hand.